shangzixie/LeetCode_Java/Tricky/Longest_Valid_Parentheses/README.md

 2. Whenever `left` becomes equal to `right`, we calculate the length of the current valid string and keep track of maximum length substring found so far.
 3. If `right` becomes greater than `left` we reset `left` and `right` to 0 to deal with `continuous issue`

-However, there is an issue.
+However, there is an issue:

 There are only three cases for a string:

 1. '(' are more than ')'
 2. '(' are less than ')'